PRESIDENT

 international teams for the

-feasibility studies for the potential use of waste derived fuels and
+performance of feasibility studies for the potential use of waste

 - Developed